Thousands of creative leaders manage their agencies with Workamajig.

 Once you've identified these risks, there are several steps you can take:

-As an agency grows, so does its experience of risks.
+Risk-taking in marketing is an area of experience that grows as an agency grows.
+So does its experience of risks.
 After a certain number of projects, you even find that the risks repeat themselves.

 There are four ways to identify risks: